View construction (and tools)

 Note

-The structure of this POST
+The structure of this POST contains a payload and a filename property.

 Initializing this button could be done using: